-29. Ohio Security sold Raleigh a commercial insurance policy, Policy No. BZS (20) 55 05 56 77, with an effective date of March 27, 2019 through March 27,

-- 2020 (the "Policy").
-A true and accurate copy of the Policy is attached as Exhibit 1. - 30.
-Raleigh has paid all required premiums and performed all conditions precedent for obtaining coverage under the Policy and timely notified Ohio Security of the loss on May 27, 2020 under Claim Number 23820746. - 31.
-On May 27, 2020, Ohio Security informed Raleigh that it was denying the claim, citing in part the Policy's following exclusion: "We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease." (the "Exclusion").
-A true and accurate copy of Ohio Security's denial letter is attached as Exhibit 2. - 32.
+- 27. Ohio Security sold Raleigh a commercial insurance policy, Policy No. BZS (20) 55 05 56 77, with an effective date of March 27, 2019 through March 27, 2020 (the "Policy").
+A true and accurate copy of the Policy is attached as Exhibit 1. - 28.
+Raleigh has paid all required premiums and performed all conditions precedent for obtaining coverage under the Policy and timely notified Ohio Security of the loss on May 27, 2020 under Claim Number 23820746. - 29.
+On May 27, 2020, Ohio Security informed Raleigh that it was denying the claim.
+A true and accurate copy of Ohio Security's denial letter is attached as Exhibit 2. - 30.
 Ohio Security wrongly denied Raleigh's claim.
 The Policy provides several coverages including, but not limited to, Building, Personal Property, Business Income, Extended Business Income, Extra Expense, Civil Authority, and Business Income from Dependent Properties coverages.
 The Policy provides coverage for the losses suffered by Raleigh associated with SARS-CoV-2 and the Orders.
-The Exclusion does not bar coverage.